Getting Your Minor Prepped for Set

 As filming resumes, you may find that you and your minor have less direct collaboration with some departments on set, like in wardrobe, hair, and makeup.
 While each production will differ, some shows may not provide as much wardrobe as they have in the past.
 When they do, it’s important that our Casting Directors have your minor’s correct sizes so they can consider them for the right types of roles.

 When your minor books a job with Central Casting, you will receive details from the Casting Director as a Details Blog or other resource.
 These details will include all the information you need to get your child ready for set, including their call time, call location, wardrobe instructions, category type, etc.

-It’s extremely important to check the Call Time Change Box often to ensure you and your minor show up to set on time.
-We recommend checking the Call Time Change Box before you go to bed, when you wake up in the morning, and before you leave for set.
+It’s extremely important to check for call times changes often to ensure you and your minor show up to set on time.
+We recommend checking your call time changes before you go to bed, when you wake up in the morning, and before you leave for set.
 Don’t forget to factor in time for travel, parking, and longer check-in procedures that could make you late.

 Understand what’s expected on set

 When your child is booked, they must be accompanied by a parent or guardian who is not also booked on the production.
 If your production requires COVID-19 testing, the child and guardian who will accompany them to set will both need to be tested and that same guardian will need to be with them throughout their booking.
 Remember that, as always, only the child booked and their guardian are allowed on set; other children or guests will not be allowed.

 In order to be booked on our productions, your minor will need a valid entertainment work permit issued by your state.
 Each state has its own protocols around work permits and some may require a copy to be presented to an employer.
 If you are submitting your child for work through our Jobs page or are interested in work opportunities for your minor, please have the necessary materials ready to present to the Casting Director.